 While the 4.5-micron round Eastman Cyphrex™ microfiber significantly improves the formation when compared with a cellulosic blend, the flat Cyphrex microfiber delivers more than twice the improvement.
 This can result in excellent dimensional stability.

 Eastman Cyphrex™ flat PET microfiber 10101 offers excellent processability and dimensional stability for makers of high-strength paper, specialty papers (such as labels, packaging and wall coverings) and other wetlaid nonwovens.
 Cyphrex 10101 fibers have a unique flat cross section that means they can disperse easily in water — without special shear or agitation.
-Unlike other synthetic fibers, Cyphrex 10101 flat PET microfibers deliver excellent wet strength and can be processed on standard papermaking equipment used for cellulose fibers.
+Unlike other synthetic fibers, Cyphrex 10101 flat PET microfibers deliver excellent wet strength and can be processed on standard papermaking equipment (compatable with Fourdrinier or Rotoformer machines) used for cellulose fibers.
 See how these unique flat PET microfibers are transforming paper.